The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Owning a car that you use some, or all of the time, for your business can provide tax benefits.
-Perhaps the most well-known benefit is the standard mileage deduction, which is a rate set by the IRS that small business owners and those who are self-employed can use to write off some of the costs associated with operating a vehicle for business purposes.
+Owning a car that you use some or all of the time for your business can provide tax benefits.
+Perhaps the most well-known benefit is the standard mileage deduction, a rate set by the IRS that small business owners and those who are self-employed can use to write off some of the costs associated with operating a vehicle for business purposes.

 But that’s not the only write-off available to those who own a car for business needs.
 If you have a car loan for the vehicle, you may also be able to deduct the interest when filing your federal tax returns.

 Car loan interest is deductible in certain situations where you use your vehicle for business purposes.